gkelly10/gkelly10/README.md

 -🫡 It's okay, we all have a love-hate relationship with CSS.

 -💻 Full-stack Software Engineer at Resilient Coders.
+Work with tech like MERN and HTML5, CSS, and Javascript

 -🦊 No one can convince me Naruto isn't the best anime of all time.